Carlos Correa Player Props: Twins vs. Athletics

-On Saturday, Carlos Correa (hitting .333 in his past 10 games) and the Minnesota Twins face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 7:07 PM ET.
+The Minnesota Twins, including Carlos Correa (.350 batting average in his past 10 games), battle starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5 with a double) against the Athletics.
+In his most recent game, he had three hits (going 3-for-5 with a double and two RBI) against the Athletics.

 Carlos Correa Game Info & Props vs. the Athletics